asp-1/next-coding-challenge/README.md

   - Followed AAA (Arrange-Act-Assert) pattern
   - Added `renderWithBasketContext()` utility to wrap components with `BasketContext` in tests
   - Avoided hardcoding by defining values such as `name` and `count` as constants and generating regex patterns with template strings
+- Converted basket state from an array to a hashmap to improve performance of state access and updates with O(1) average-case operations